Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Evaluation

-In the training phase, we follow the common practice that alternatively optimizes the discriminators for 5 epochs and the generators for 1 epoch.
-In the testing phase, we randomly generate 10 samples by $G_i$ to calculate the predictors as specified in Section \ref{subsec:evaluation_metrics}.
+We use 90\% of the samples for training, 5\% for validation and 5\% for testing.
+The model is trained for 1000 epochs with batch size 64.
+We follow the common practice that alternatively optimizes the discriminators for 5 epochs and the generators for 1 epoch.
+We use the Adam optimizer with learning rate 0.0001.
+The trade-off parameter $\beta$ in Section~\ref{subsec:framework} is set to 10.
+In the testing phase, we randomly generate 10 samples by $G_i$ to compute the optimal prediction as specified in Section \ref{subsubsec:evaluation_metrics}.